 Can I go to work if my child has chickenpox?

 General NHS advice is anyone with chickenpox should stay off school or work until no longer contagious (when the spots have all scabbed over).
-But if it’s only your child who has chickenpox and not you, what then?
+But if it is only your child who has chickenpox and not you, what then?

 “Parents can go to work if their child has chickenpox, as long as their child has appropriate care in place,” says Dr Zulqarnain Shah, medical director at SSP Health and GP at SSP Health practice Colne Road Surgery.